Ashwath-Palanisamy/mc-game-discord-bot/README.md

 # 🛡️ Discord Moderation Bot (Python)

 moderation bot for Discord servers—built in Python with essential tools for server management.
-Just add your bot token and you're ready to go.

 ---